 Point Lobos is located right on the Pacific coast and has been considered the ‘crown jewel’ of California’s state parks.
 Covering 5.36 square miles, Point Lobos offers everything from marine life to wildlife.

-The park is full of trails, so ensure that you are wearing appropriate shoes when you enter.
+The park is full of trails, so ensure that you wear appropriate shoes when entering.
 Pack your camera and binoculars, and get ready to witness mother nature at its finest.
-It is possible to drive around and get to most of the viewpoints, but I would recommend walking the trails as this is how you are able to completely experience the beauty of the area.
+It is possible to drive around and get to most of the viewpoints, but I would recommend walking the trails as this is how you can completely experience the beauty of the area.

 During winter you might find yourself in luck and have the opportunity to see some majestic whales.
 Point Lobos plays home to the Californian Gray Whale.
 Over recent years the waters have also had some exciting visitors such as the Humpback Whale and even the occasional Blue Whale.

-There is also other marine life such as Killer Whales, Dolphins and a variety of seals.
+There is also other marine life such as Killer Whales, Dolphins and various seals.
 I highly recommend spending some time at the Whaler’s Cove and trying to see what water creatures you can spot.